Unbabel/webpack-flask-starter/README.md

 ## Extras
 ### Bootstrap
+This project includes Bootstrap, which needs jQuery.
+To remove it:
+- run `npm uninstall -D bootstrap popper.js jquery`
-This project includes Bootstrap.
-To remove it, remove it from the `package.json` file and the import on the `all.scss` file.
+- remove the import on the `all.scss` file
+- remove the jquery imports on the `home.js` file

 ### Bower
 If you need Bower, add the `bower.json` file to the root of the project.
 The `.bowerrc` file sets the bower_components folder inside the `/static/` folder so it's easier to manage the automatic deploys